|

 2) force CLI presentation for other endpoints.

-Rule matching process has a strictly defined order:
+The rule matching process has a strictly defined order:

 - the closest caller's IP match is determined (closest means with the longest